Yunite465/filed-terminal-linux/README.md

 # ⚠️ Warning
 USE PRIVATE REPOSITORIES ONLY!
 Anyone with permission to edit in.md can execute any command on your PC.
-Would you like me to add the specific installation command to the code block or expand the security warnings?